rc-kid/rckid-v1/sd/IMAGE.md

 # SD Image Setup

 > TODO provide a download of the full rpi image as part of the project with all this setup.
-Follow this guide only when building new image.
+Follow this windowde only when building new image.

 Download RaspberryPi OS Imager and select the Retropie distribution for Raspberry pi 2 W. Flash the image on the SD card and then reinsert the card.
 Its `boot` partition will be mounted.
 Edit the default networks the RPI should connect to in the `sd/wpa_supplicant.conf` (higher priority is better).
 Then copy the `wpa_supplicant.conf` and `ssh` files from the `sd` directory to the boot partition on the SD card.
 Insert the card to rpi and power on.